beebauman/formative/README.md

 ## Getting started

 Here's a really simple example.
-You should also check out the extensive example *** somewhere ***.
+You should also check out the extensive example [somewhere].

-...Simple form example...
+[Simple form example]

 ## Prerequisites

-Formative requires jQuery 1.10.2 or above.
-I haven't tested it with older versions.
+- jQuery

-FastClick.
+- FastClick ?

 ## Features